LouisChislett/customerSegmentation/README.md

 This repo is designed as a way of practicing unsupervised learning (clustering) with the goal of segmenting and profiling customers for a retail platform.
 In it you can find:

 * A [Jupyter Notebook](customerProfiling.ipynb) containing the pipeline, from data cleaning and exploration through to unsupervised K-means clustering and customer profiling.
 The final output of this pipeline, alongside informative plots based on the formed clusters, is a dataset which feeds into...
-* (COMING SOON!)
-A streamlit app with a reactive UI designed for non-technical stakeholders to explore the impact of the results.
+* A [Streamlit App](https://customersegmentationandprofiling.streamlit.app/) with a reactive UI designed for non-technical stakeholders to explore the impact of the results.
 It allows a stakeholder to input a hypothetical customer's details and understand what type of customer they are likely to be (e.g. high spending, buys luxury etc...), as well as outputing a recommended marketing plan for that segment.
+I use K-nearest neighbours to predict what cluster an inputted customer would be in, and recommend a marketing strategy based on this.

 ## Dataset Description